Burning mouth syndrome

 If the underlying cause of burning mouth syndrome is determined, treatment is aimed at the triggering factor(s).
 If no cause can be found, treatment can be challenging.
 The following are potential therapies for burning mouth syndrome; we strongly recommend that you work with your health care provider in determining which therapy is right for you.

-Avoid irritating substances like hot, spicy foods; mouthwashes that contain alcohol; and products high in acid, like citrus fruits and juices, as well as cinnamon or mint.
+- Avoid irritating substances like tobacco, hot or spicy foods, alcoholic beverages, mouthwashes that contain alcohol, and products high in acid, like citrus fruits and juices, as well as cinnamon or mint.

 - ClinicalTrials.gov lists trials that are studying or have studied Burning mouth syndrome.
 Click on the link to go to ClinicalTrials.gov to read descriptions of these studies.